-Introduction
+1. Introduction

-Pavement surface distresses are common failures of pavement constructions.
-Among them, cracking is a major cause, jeopardizing road serviceability and requiring prompt surface rehabilitation.
-In the early 1970's, researchers started to use digital imaging technology to develop automated pavement surface distress inspection (APSDI) systems for pavement distress surveys ^[1,3,4].
-An APSDI system may reduce disturbance to the public traffic and road hazard to human inspectors during the survey.
-A true APSDI system needs to be able to detect thin cracking distress of 2 mm in width in various background textures while traveling at highway speed.
+Pavement surface distresses are common failures of pavement construction.
+Among these distresses, cracking is a major cause, jeopardizing road serviceability and requiring prompt surface rehabilitation.
+From the early 1970s, researchers started to use digital imaging technology to develop automated pavement surface distress inspection (APSDI) systems for pavement distress surveys [1,3,4].
+An APSDI system may reduce disturbances to public traffic and road hazards to human inspectors during the survey.
+A true APSDI system needs to be able to detect thin cracking distress of 2 mm in width in various background textures while traveling at highway speeds.
 Given the complexity of pavement conditions and textures, implementing such a system remains challenging.

 The commercially available APSDI systems differ in their image acquisition devices.
 These devices include area-scan, linescan, and time delay integration (TDI) linescan cameras.
-An area-scan camera grabs one frame of image at a time, and requires to be mounted to have a clear and perpendicular view of a rectangle area of the pavement.
-This makes the system vulnerable to the vehicle vibration due to the long extension of the mounting device.
-It is also difficult to provide a uniform lighting to a large area under different weather conditions.
+An area-scan camera grabs one frame of image at a time and must be mounted to have a clear and perpendicular view of a rectangle area of the pavement.
+This makes the system vulnerable to vehicle vibration because of the long extension of the mounting device.
+It is also difficult to provide uniform lighting to a large area under different weather conditions.
 The TDI technology integrates photo charges from multiple CCD line arrays.
-It is useful in the high-speed image acquisition where the exposure time is limited or when the illumination is low.
+It is useful in high-speed image acquisition where the exposure time is limited or when the illumination is low.
 However, a TDI camera is sensitive to the optical alignment to the target.
-Vehicle vibrations will blur the image, especially at high speed.
-Recent development on CCD technology not only dramatically increases the camera's resolution and line scan rate, but also greatly enhance the sensitivity of CCD sensors.
+The camera has to be mounted perfectly perpendicular to the surface of pavement.
+Vehicle vibration causes more blurriness of image with a TDI camera, especially at a high speed.
+Recent development on CCD technology not only dramatically increases the camera's resolution and line scan rate, but also greatly enhances the sensitivity of CCD sensors.
 For example, the Dalsa Piranha2 2048 pixel linescan camera can grab 44,000 line images per second, and its sensitivity is high enough to get good quality images while moving 112 km/h (70 mph) without artificial lighting.

 Another main characteristic that differentiates APSDI systems is the image processing technique used for the feature extraction.
-The processing speed is one of main concerns when developing an effective image processing algorithm for real-time crack detection.
-If the image size is 2048 x 512 pixels, covering a pavement area of 3.05 x 0.76 m2 (10 x 2.52) and the vehicle speed is 112 km/h (70 mph), the computer has only 32 ms to acquire and process an image.
+The processing speed is one of the main concerns when developing an effective image processing algorithm for real-time crack detection.
+If the image size is 2048 x 512 pixels covering a pavement area of 3.05 x 0.76 m2 (10 x 2.5ft2), and the vehicle speed is 112 km/h (70 mph), the computer has only 24.35 ms to acquire and process an image.
 This is why many existing systems use an offline approach to extract data from grabbed images.
 The offline processing, however, provides no real-time data on site, and it requires additional work and equipment for the post processing.
-A recent study conducted by the Naval Facilities Engineering Service Center concluded that an offline APSDI system and the manual survey provided consistence pavement condition index (PCI) measurements, and the costs of both surveys were at the same level^[5].
-Many offline image processing techniques such as digital filter, adaptive threshold, and expert system can be readily found in the literatures [6,7,8].
-In 1998, the CSIRO Manufacturing Science & Technology, in Australia, developed an automated pavement surface inspection system, RoadCrack, which can be operated at a vehicle speed up to 105 km/h while processing images in real time.
-The system uses four CCD cameras to grab images of a 500 mm wide wheel path with a 1 mm resolution.
-Although it was the first fully functional online APSDI system, RoadCrack guarantees only a minimum of 10% distance coverage.
+A recent study conducted by the Naval Facilities Engineering Service Center concluded that an offline APSDI system and the manual survey provided consistent pavement condition index (PCI) measurements, and the costs of both surveys were at the same level [5].
+Many offline image processing techniques such as digital filter, adaptive threshold, and expert system can be readily found in the literature [6,7,8].
+In 1998, the CSIRO Manufacturing Science & Technology in Australia developed an automated pavement surface inspection system, RoadCrack, which can be operated at a vehicle speed up to 105 km/h while processing images in real time.
+The system uses four CCD cameras to grab images of a 500 mm wide wheel path with a 1mm resolution.
+Although it was the first fully functional online APSDI system, RoadCrack guarantees only a minimum of 10 percent distance coverage.